-Income taxes paid, net of amounts refunded, were \$72,116,000, \$45,339,000, and \$42,175,000 for the years ended December 31, 2008, 2007, and 2006, respectively.
+Net income taxes paid (refunded) were (\$4,714,000), \$72,116,000, and \$45,339,000 for the years ended December 31, 2009, 2008, and 2007, respectively.

 The Company and its subsidiaries are subject to income taxes in the U.S. and numerous foreign jurisdictions.
 Significant judgment is required in evaluating our tax positions and determining our provision for income taxes.
 During the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
 We establish reserves for tax-related uncertainties based on estimates of whether, and the extent to which, additional taxes will be due.
 These reserves are established when we believe that certain positions might be challenged despite our belief that our tax return positions are fully supportable.
 We adjust these reserves in light of changing facts and circumstances and the provision for income taxes includes the impact of reserve provisions and changes to reserves that are considered appropriate.